In politics there is a tendancy to cast the public as fools who were misled. This tendancy is wrong.

-Economists For Brexit – a rather odd little group of mostly old aged economists – made it quite clear that Brexit meant closing down manufacturing in the UK.
+Economists For Brexit – a rather odd little group of mostly old aged economists – made it quite clear that Brexit meant closing down manufacturing in the UK, and that this was a positive.
 So leavers knew what they were voting for.
 That it comes true is not likely to prove surprising.

 So Why Don’t We Admit It?

 Of course, if you are a leaver, it’s quite hard to say to people upset about the financial ruin of hard working families that that is what you wanted.
 They tend to get quite angry, upset, and confrontational.